 I remain enrolled in university where I continue to study topics related to gender, sex, and sexuality.

-I continue to work with Skipping Stone Foundation, “a one of a kind, nationally recognized agency that connects trans and gender diverse youth, adults and families with the comprehensive and low barrier access to the support they need and deserve.”
+I have experiencing working with Skipping Stone Foundation, “a one of a kind, nationally recognized agency that connects trans and gender diverse youth, adults and families with the comprehensive and low barrier access to the support they need and deserve.”

 RELEVANT TRAINING INCLUDES